Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Discussion

 \section{Discussion}

 We have shown a tight asymptotic upper bound on the possible parallelism for achieving linear speedup when using asynchronous coordinate descent for almost the whole range of $\frac{\Lresbar}{\Lmax}$.
 This upper bound holds even for composite functions.
-However, it does require the inconsistent read model rather than the more restrictive consistent read model, so as to allow the adversary to have the flexibility to choose which updates are not read.
+Furthermore, it holds even in the somewhat restrictive consistent read model, and thus it holds for the inconsistent read model too.